fredMilloh/fredMilloh/README.md

 Feb 28, 2022
 >#### Creation of an application to obtain recipes based on the inventory of one's fridge.
 Saving recipes in favourites.
 > Use an open source library Alamofire.
-> Managing a Table View.
+> Managing a Table View with PrefetchDataSource for pagination.
 Use the delegate pattern.
 > Saving data with Core Data.
 >><img width="40" src="https://user-images.githubusercontent.com/47221695/158056948-142aaeb0-8324-49ac-9598-98a2decd5b0b.png"> [WhatDoWeEat Reciplease project](https://github.com/fredMilloh/WhatDoWeEat)